harelsegev/INDXRipper/README.md

 # process an image mounted and mapped as J: drive (Windows packaged version)
 INDXRipper.exe \\.\J: outfile.csv

-# process a full disk image, specifying the offset of the NTFS partition, in sectors
+# process a full disk image, specifying the offset of an NTFS partition, in sectors
 python INDXRipper.py -o 1026048 raw_disk.dd output.csv

-# process a partition image
+# process a partition image, specifying the offset isn't required
 python INDXRipper.py ntfs.001 output.csv

 # process the D: drive on a live system, --no-active-files mode, bodyfile output, prepend "D:" to all the paths